Websites can make you money. Like, a lot.

 Nope!
 It's totally up to you, and each designer will share a different amount of information on their own website (which will influence how much you need to ask them face-to-face).
 But if you want to ensure your investment is truly worth the money, this is where I'd start.

-Let me guess – looking for a website designer?
+Let me guess – redoing your website?